Frequently Asked Questions?

 Please email [email protected] with a photo of the goat(s) and your location.
 The goat(s) will need to be inspected, scored for physical and functional characteristics, and DNA profiled in conjunction with the Old Irish Goat Society, who are the official representative of the breed and manage the herdbook.

 Old Irish Goat’s are elusive to those they do not know, and are usually shy of humans and will move away.
 However when you build a relationship with them as farmer/herder they are a charismatic and very intelligent breed that will fascinate.
-For the public we recommend keeping a distance of 30 metres from grazing herds and to keep dog on leads at all times, to ensure the safety of your pet and the herd.
+For the public we recommend keeping a distance of 30 metres from grazing herds and to KEEP DOGS ON LEAD, as dogs will behave unpredicatably around livestock.
+This is to ensure the safety of your pet and the herd!

 Sadly it is, they have no legal protection.
 Only a gun license is required to shoot them and they can be killed all year-round with no quotas.
 If you would like to help stop this please Sign the Petition and share it.
 If you have signed already and would like to do more to help we would recommend emailing the ministers who have the power to enact legislation to protect them.
 Email: [email protected]; [email protected] Thank you!